-The Dean of Students office is here to work with student on a number of issues that might arise during their time at the University.
-Whether they would like assistance with a personal issue, academic concern, disciplinary matter, or some general advice, the Dean of Students off is here to help.
-Listed below are common issues we work with, but if your issue is not listed or your question is not answered feel free to come to our office.
-Walk in hours are Monday, Tuesday, Thursday, Friday from 1-3 p.m., or you can call and make an appointment 715-836-5626.
+The Dean of Students office is here to work with students on a number of issues that might arise during their time at the University.
+Whether they would like assistance with a personal issue, academic concern, disciplinary matter, or some general advice, the Dean of Students office is here to help.
+Listed below are common issues we work with, however, if your issue is not listed or your question is not answered feel free to come to our office to make an appointment.
+You can also schedule an appointment by emailing email@example.com or by phone 715-836-5626.

 Students of Concern

 One of the primary roles of the Dean of Students office is working with students who may be experiencing difficulty.
 This could include academic struggles, mental health, medical issues, personal loss, or a variety of other factors that could impact a student's time at the University.
-The Dean of Students office is here to work with a student to resolve the issue, or be a key resource that gets the student to the place on or off campus that can best meet their need.
-The Dean of Students work with students as it relates to treatment, support, and accommodations.
-If you feel like you need assistance with any of these issues, or do not know where to start but know you need help, schedule an appointment with the office at 715-836-5626 or send us an email at firstname.lastname@example.org - walk in hours are also available as listed above.
+Our office is here to work with a student to resolve the issue, or be a key resource that gets the student to the place on or off campus that can best meet their need.
+We work with students as it relates to treatment, support, and accommodations.
+If you need assistance with any of these issues, or do not know where to start but know you need help, schedule an appointment at 715-836-5626 or email us firstname.lastname@example.org.

 Blugold Code of Conduct

 The student conduct process at the University of Wisconsin-Eau Claire is an integral part of the educational mission of the university.
 The University's student conduct system emphasizes the development of each individual's acceptance of his or her own personal and social responsibilities.